groundhoggwp/groundhogg/README.txt

 You can purchase a premium plan for access to support and our premium extensions & integrations on our [pricing page](https://www.groundhogg.io/pricing/).

 == Changelog ==

+= 2.6.2.3 (2022-03-11) =
+* ADDED New logos and brand assets!
+* ADDED (Again) Send an email template from the contact record.
+* TWEAKED track activity when composed email is sent.
+Will show in activity timeline in a future update.
+* FIXED Ticket link in help page links to the ticket portion of the troubleshooter.

 = 2.6.2.2 (2022-03-09) =
 * FIXED Fatal error if not contact record linked to the logged in admin.